 Another added and the only benefit of SiteGround is that they include managed WP hosting with all their plans.

-The only problem with SiteGround is that none of its web hosting plans gives an unlimited disk space like that with HostGator and BlueHost.
+The only problem with SiteGround is that none of its web hosting plans give an unlimited disk space like that with HostGator and BlueHost.

 But that unlimited disk space must not be your concern when you’re starting out.